 Just Three Things on Your To Do List

 If you’re having a hard time deciding what you should choose for your top three, refer back to yesterday’s worksheet and read through your answers.
-Use what is already working well for you to eliminate some items from your long to do list.
+Use what is already working well for you to eliminate some items from your long to-do list.
 Use what you wrote down under what isn’t working for you to help you zero in on things you need to change or work on.
-Take you time, this is not a race.
-When you’ve got your three scroll on down to see what happens next.
+Take your time, this is not a race.
+When you’ve got your three, scroll on down to see what happens next.

 Got’em?
 Great!
-Click the pic down below to grab your copy of today’s worksheet and let’s get started with the fun part.
+Click the pic down below to grab your copy of today’s worksheet and let’s jump to the fun part.

-Fill out the top row of the form with your three item only to do list.
+Fill out the top row of the form with your three items only to-do list.
 I left room for other daily tasks you might want to add that aren’t in your focus area for those of you who need or want to focus on more.
-Here’s how I filled mine out.

 - dinner clean up – this means dishwasher loaded and run, excess dishes washed, dried and put away, surfaces and sink cleaned, and the dining room straightened up.
 Even if I don’t touch a single dish all day long, this clean up time will get done EVERY DAY!
 And yes, I’m getting my family involved with the process.